No shot in the dark: High Country health officials prepare for impending COVID-19 vaccine

 HIGH COUNTRY — The High Country and the rest of the world have spent months grappling with the still ongoing COVID-19 pandemic.
 Lockdowns, masks and quarantines have been put into effect to slow the spread, which have been done with the hope of a vaccine, which is reportedly on the horizon.

-November has seen both pharmaceutical company Pfizer, biotechnology company Moderna and others announce preliminary data showing vaccines they are working on were at least 90 percent effective, according to the Associated Press.
+November has seen pharmaceutical companies Pfizer, biotechnology company Moderna and others announce preliminary data showing vaccines they are working on were at least 90 percent effective, according to the Associated Press.
 Vaccines will have to go through the U.S. Food and Drug Administration before seeing emergency use in America.

 As the wait for the vaccines continues, so does the spread of the virus.
 According to the North Carolina Department of Health and Human Services, North Carolina has seen no less than 336,775 total confirmed cases, with at least 5,034 deaths as of noon on Monday, Nov.
 23. Since the start of the outbreak, the United States has had 58.79 million total confirmed cases and 256,803 deaths according to Johns Hopkins University as of Nov.
 24.